About Rebecca Weston Literary

 Rebecca Weston Literary helps writers develop their stories into the best versions of themselves.

-With ten years’ experience in the publishing industry, eight as an editor of award-winning middle-grade and young adult novels at Random House Children's Books, I provide expert edits and industry perspective.
+With over ten years’ experience in the publishing industry, eight as an editor of award-winning middle-grade and young adult novels at Random House Children's Books, I provide expert edits and industry perspective.
 I offer a wide range of editorial assistance, from a gentle push in one direction or another to intense work on plotting, characters, and tone, to intricate line edits.
 Writers are welcome at any stage in their careers, from unagented, unpublished writers just starting out, to published, seasoned veterans seeking a fresh set of eyes.
 I tailor my edits to each person’s requirements, working to bring every manuscript to its full potential so that writers can feel confident as they begin the agent-query process or hand in that next draft.

 First and foremost, your story is your story.
 Every manuscript is unique and personal and is treated as such.
 Each round of edits begins and ends with a phone call so that you can get the most out of your editing experience.